SMAT-Lab/HapRepair/README.md

 # ArkTS Code Defect Repair System

+This repository is the official repository of "HapRepair: Learn to Repair OpenHarmony Apps".

 This is an automated ArkTS code defect repair system based on large language models.
 The system uses Retrieval-Augmented Generation (RAG) technology combined with multiple large language models to detect and fix performance defects in ArkTS code.

 Here's the framework of the system:

 ![framework](./fig/framework.png)

 ## Key Features

 - Code defect detection